davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 ## 1994

-Feb 22, 1994 Went to Conana taping.
+Feb 22, 1994 Went to Conan taping.
 Guests were Al Franken/Buddy Ebsen/Nick Heyward.

+Went to Log Beach in a heatwave, wound up watching Apollo 11, maybe twice.
+Gave water to a delirious lady.

 ## 1995